 Here are the five most important factors to consider in determining where your plan fits on the 401(k) continuum:

-1. Understand the fees.
 As we discussed above, 401(k) plans aren’t free, and in order to maximize our net returns, we need to do all we can to minimize our fees.
-Fees vary wildly from plan to plan, so you’ll want to reach out to your plan administrator and find out the expense ratio of the fund you’re investing in.
+Fees vary wildly from plan to plan, so you’ll want to reach out to your plan administrator and find out the expense ratio of each fund you’re investing in.

 The expensive ratio is the “price tag” of the investment and only accounts for a portion of the total cost, but it’s the best way to get a good idea of how expensive a fund is.
 The lower the expense ratio the better.
 Anything with an expense ratio 0.45% or more, falls on the weaker side of the continuum for this category.
 Anything with an expense ratio less than 0.2% falls on the stronger side and anything between 0.2% and 0.45% lands somewhere in the middle.

 Beyond that, you may get to decide between a Roth or traditional plan.
 Similar to an IRA, with the Roth, you pay taxes on the money you contribute up front, but all the compound growth is tax free.
 With the traditional, you don’t pay taxes on the money you contribute today, but you’ll have to pay taxes on it and all the compound growth later when you withdraw the funds.
-Using a Roth is generally a better idea unless you plan on being in a smaller tax bracket when you retire or if you’re trying to reduce your current tax liability.
+Generally, if you think you’ll be in a lower tax bracket when you retire, then a traditional plan may be better.

 Low-cost index funds under a Roth or traditional plan are generally the ideal options and will land on the stronger end of the continuum.
 If your plan only offers mutual funds or annuities, then it will land on the weaker side of the spectrum.